-- > The opening number of cases carried forward from the year end 2018. - Total number of pollution cases of all types (e.g. litter/air/noise/water/waste pollution) in respect of which a complaint was made through any medium and whether instigated by the public or by the LA itself from 1/1/2019 to 31/12/2019. - Total number of pollution cases of all types on which either a decision was taken that no investigation was warranted or an investigation was finalised (whether through prosecution or otherwise) during 2019 (regardless of when the case commenced). - Total number of pollution cases of all types that arose in 2019 that were not finalised at 31/12/2019.
+- A. The opening number of cases carried forward from the year end 2020. - B. Total number of pollution cases of all types (e.g. litter/air/noise/water/waste pollution) in respect of which a complaint was made through any medium and whether initiated by the public or by the local authority itself from 1/1/2021 to 31/12/2021. - C. Total number of pollution cases of all types investigated on which either a decision was taken that no investigation was warranted or an investigation was finalised (whether through prosecution or otherwise) during 2021 (regardless of when the case commenced).

+D. Total number of pollution cases of all types that arose in 2021 that were not finalised at 31/12/2021.

-- The data is to be based on the number of cases rather than the number of complaints made in respect of the same incidence of pollution.
-For example; 3 complaints from 3 different members of the public about a single incident of pollution constitutes and is to be counted as one case whereas 2 complaints about separate pollution incidents occurring at the same location can be counted as 2 cases where both incidents are dealt with by the local authority. - The figures to be provided are the total pollution case numbers and a breakdown into the different types of pollution is not required. - The opening case figure plus new cases should equal the total number of cases closed plus cases carried forward to 2020.
+- A. The data is to be based on the number of cases rather than the number of complaints made in respect of the same incidence of pollution.
+For example: 3 complaints from 3 different members of the public about a single incident of pollution constitutes and is to be counted as one case, whereas 2 complaints about separate pollution incidents occurring at the same location can be counted as 2 cases where both incidents are dealt with by the local authority. - B. The figures to be provided are the total pollution case numbers.
+A breakdown into the different types of pollution is not required. - C. The opening case figure plus new cases should equal the total number of cases closed plus cases carried forward to 2022.

-E3 - % of LA area within the 5 levels of litter pollution
+E3: Percentage of local authority area within the 5 levels of litter pollution